How to Help Kids Cope With Traumatic Events Hackensack Meridian Health

 3. Students are not the only audience

 While students are the focus of teachers’ attention, families may have strong opinions about if or how schools talk about mass trauma.
-Even when school staff members know how to navigate conversations with students based on and developmental considerations, families may have their own opinions about what is appropriate to discuss in school.
+Even when school staff members know how to navigate conversations with students based on best practices and developmental considerations, families may have their own opinions about what is appropriate to discuss in school.

 An elementary school French teacher wrote about her concern that she would provide more information than parents would like: “I told them that if they had questions, they should talk to their parents, because I wanted to respect the parents’ wishes as far as how much the kids knew.”

-An science teacher wrote a similar response after the Boston Marathon attack: “I was also always fearful that one who knew all about the attacks would start talking about it with students who had no idea what had happened and I would be stuck trying to mediate the situation, wary of what parents would say if students come home talking about the event after parents had decided not to expose their child to it.”
+An elementary school science teacher wrote a similar response after the Boston Marathon attack: “I was also always fearful that one student who knew all about the attacks would start talking about it with students who had no idea what had happened and I would be stuck trying to mediate the situation, wary of what parents would say if students come home talking about the event after parents had decided not to expose their child to it.”

 4. Events are linked to broader social, political and cultural contexts